Today I Learned...

 - Make sure you have all the ingredients for these recipes on hand so that when hunger strikes, you don't make another trip out for groceries (which will end up costing more than if you just cooked at home)!

-To learn more ways to cook healthy on a budget, check out our class here Healthy Meals on a Budget.
+Learn more ways to cook healthy on a budget: Healthy Meals on a Budget

 There are several ways you can become a smarter shopper.
-Remember: shopping isn’t just about buying products; it’s also about finding good deals on those products.
+Remember: shopping isn’t just about buying products, it’s also about finding good deals on those products.
+Here are some ways to become a smarter shopper:

 There are so many places you can get a senior discount, you may think they're all the same.
 Not so!
 Many places offer different discounts based on your age or what you’re buying.
 For example, seniors who are members of AAA save 10% on car rentals and hotel stays at participating properties across the country (and get extra perks like free roadside emergency service).
 Some theaters also offer discounted tickets for seniors as well as discounts on food and drinks during showtimes, while others will give a discount on movie tickets if you ask nicely when buying them online or over the phone.